Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Introduction

 \section{Introduction}

-Topological materials have emerged in the recent years [\onlinecite{qizhang2011review}] as a new class of matter with properties arising from peculiar crystal properties.
-These include topological insulators (TIs) with band inversion due to e.g. spin-orbit interaction [\onlinecite{Bernevig2006science,Fu2007prl}], induced topological superconductors [\onlinecite{qizhang2011review}], and more recently topological semi-metals [\onlinecite{Hosur1013crp,Xu2015science}].
-They have attracted strong attention as hosts of exotic excitations such as Majorana, Dirac or Weyl fermions, depending on symmetry and dimensionality.
-Topology also leaves macroscopic foot-prints like the Quantum Spin Hall Effect in 2D-TIs [\onlinecite{Koning2007science}], the fractional Josephson effect in TI-SC junctions [\onlinecite{Wiedemann2016ncomm,Bocquillon2016nnat,Deacon2016arxiv}], and more recently the quantized Faraday rotation in 3D-TIs [\onlinecite{Wu2016science,Dziom2016arXiv}].
-A thermodynamic approach to topological matter is needed if one wants to assess the robustness of topological protection for quantum manipulation purposes.
-Thermodynamics of topological matter has been considered so far essentially from the theoretical point of view [\onlinecite{Kempkes2016scirep,Kernreiter2016prb}].
-Experimentally a first step consists in determining a phase diagram, based on susceptibility or transport coefficients measurements.
-Here we follow a standard approach already used to characterize the vortex state of superconductors [\onlinecite{placais1996prb,Norbert1997prl,Norbert1998physica}].
-We measure a broadband AC susceptibility, where the low and high frequency tails of the spectrum carry complementary information on the thermodynamic and transport coefficients.
-We focus here on the AC charge compressibility $\chi(n,\mathcal{E},\omega)$ to investigate the density - electric field ($n$-$\mathcal{E}$) diagram of topological surface states (TSSs) of 3D-TIs.
-Dealing with topological semiconductors, with a finite inversion bandgap $\Delta$ ($\Delta_{\Gamma_6-\Gamma_8}\simeq -0.3\;\mathrm{eV}$ in HgTe), the topological character can be altered at high Fermi energy $\mu\gg\Delta$, and/or high electric field $\mathcal{E}\sim\Delta/(e\xi)$, where $\xi\sim\hbar v_F/\Delta$ and $v_F$ are TSS penetration depth and Fermi velocity.
-Using compressibility measurements we find evidence for a critical density $n_T$ (or energy $\mu_T$) for the nucleation of excited massive surface states (MSSs), and a critical field $\mathcal{E}_T$ for the suppression of both TSSs and MSSs.
-Our results are supported by a theoretical model of the topological-trivial TI interface providing a comprehensive description of the combined effects of finite density and electric-fields.
+Topological materials have emerged [\onlinecite{qizhang2011review}] as a new class of matter with properties arising from peculiar crystal properties.
+These include topological insulators (TIs) with band inversion due to e.g. spin-orbit interaction [\onlinecite{Bernevig2006science,Fu2007prl}], induced topological superconductors [\onlinecite{qizhang2011review}], and topological semi-metals [\onlinecite{Hosur1013crp,Xu2015science}].
+They have attracted much attention as hosts of exotic modes such as Majorana, Dirac or Weyl fermions, depending on symmetry and dimensionality.
+Topology also leaves macroscopic foot-prints such as the Quantum Spin Hall Effect in 2D-TIs [\onlinecite{Konig2007science}], quantum Hall and Dirac screening in 3D-TIs [\onlinecite{Brune2014prx}], the fractional Josephson effect in TI-SC junctions [\onlinecite{Wiedemann2016ncomm,Bocquillon2016nnat,Deacon2016arxiv}], and more recently the quantized Faraday rotation in 3D-TIs [\onlinecite{Wu2016science,Dziom2017ncomm}].